 - Back-up child care: in-home well/mildly ill care or center-based care through a nationwide network of licensed child care centers.

 - Adult/elder care: in-home care for a parent, grandparent, spouse, adult child, self, etc.

-- Additional family support: self-serve and self-pay additional family supports including regular caregivers, weekend babysitters, virtual babysitting, pet caregivers, tutoring, access to the Sittercity mobile app, and more through the Bright Horizons CareDirect enhancement.
+- Additional family support: self-serve and self-pay additional family supports including regular caregivers, nanny placement services, weekend babysitters, virtual babysitting, pet caregivers, tutoring, access to the Sittercity mobile app, and more through the Bright Horizons CareDirect enhancement.

 Information on Current Protocols:

 All benefit-eligible employees may use the services provided under the back-up care benefit immediately upon hire.
 Coverage ends on the last day of active employment.

 You can reserve care the day it is needed or up to 30 days in advance.
 Registering in advance can make accessing care easier in the event of an emergency.

 To register and/or make a reservation, you will need your 9 digit Brown ID number.